Exploiting Block Coordinate Descent for Cost-Effective LLM Model Training: Experiments

-In Economic Cost Experiments, we show the real cost of training 2B and 7B model.
-What is more, by combining the real single-round training speeds of these models and B-F multiplier, we provide an estimated theoretical training cost for 1.6B GPT2 (abbr.
-G-1.6B), 5.4B GPT2 (abbr.
-G-5.4B), 10B GPT2 (abbr.
-G-10B), 20B-GPT2 (abbr.
-G-20B), 1.5B LLama (abbr.
-L-1.5B), 6B LLama (abbr.
-L-6B), 11B LLama (abbr.
-L-11B), 23B LLama (abbr.
-L-23B) on WebText2.
+we conducted the real cost of training 2B and 7B model.
+By combining the real single-round training speeds of these models and B-F multiplier (defined in the next subsection), we provide an estimated theoretical training cost for GPT2 and LLaMA models on WebText2, containing G-1.6B/5.4B/10B/20B and L-1.5B/6B/11B/23B.

 In our experiments, to ensure clarity and consistency, we divided the model into three submodels for all BCD experiments.
 This implies that during each iteration, we only update one-third of the full parameter set.
-Additional experiments detailing various BCD settings are presented in the Appendix for further reference.
+Additional experiments detailing various BCD settings are presented in Appendix for further reference.